huggingface/blog/arrow-datasets.md

 <div align="center"> Source: <a href="https://arrow.apache.org/overview/" rel="noopener" target="_blank" >Apache Arrow Overview</a></div> -->

 ### Hugging Face Datasets
-A Hugging Face Dataset is at its core an Arrow Table: a 2-dimensional data structure with a schema and named columns.
-When you load a dataset for the first time, it is downloaded locally, then serialized into
+A Hugging Face `datasets.Dataset` object is at its core an Arrow Table: a 2-dimensional data structure (think dataframe) with a schema and named columns.
+When you load a dataset for the first time, it is downloaded locally, then serialized into one ore more `.arrow` memory files in your cache directory, then finally mmapped from those files.
+You can

-### The Arrow Compute API

 ### Hugging Face Dataset Formats